Top 6 Reasons Why Your Hearing Aid Is Squealing

 Feedback Cancellation Features

-These days a lot of digital hearing aids come with the feedback cancellation feature.
+come with the feedback cancellation feature.
 This feature monitors the part of the sound signal that returns to the microphone for causing the feedback and removes it before it can get re-amplified.
 Due to this feature, your hearing aid will get adjusted automatically based on the anticipated feedback sounds.
 As a result, your hearing aid will not make whistling or squeaking noises.
 If your hearing aids have feedback cancellation, you will be able to comfortably go on with your life, hug anyone you want, wear a hat or other head coverings anytime you like.
 You will have peace of mind.

 Also Read: Hearing aids and cochlear implants are used to help persons who are deaf or hard of hearing.
 So, which one do you think you should go with?
 Continue reading to find out more.